All Episodes

 Sunday's Dreamland, now, in other words, is going to be the last time that people can order the October issue of the newsletter.

-Just as, well, that doesn't relate, that was Coast.
+Just as, well, that doesn't relate, that was coast.

-Remember, the issue will contain the photo of Hale Bopp, the comet, the photo of Max, the crystal skull, And a large color photo of your studio.
+Remember, the issue will contain the photo of Halebop, the comet, a photo of Max, the crystal skull, and a large color photo of your studio, my studio, and a dynamite interview with Dr. John Mack from Harvard regarding alien abduction syndrome, among many other interesting items.

 Also, our subscription price increase goes into effect December 1st.